Korrighed/Quest_Master/README.md

 This is a basic template for a Vite + JS app.
 It is meant to be easly served on gh-pages.

+# Naming convention
+Don't forget to addapte the name of your projet to reflect the name of your repo

 ## gh-pages
 To deploy on git hub pages a sub branch of main as gh-pages.
 This sub branch will only serv the dist file.